karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Zone of Rest {Priest Level 2}**

 The priest creates a special Zone of Rest.
 They must put up the symbol of their god.
 All characters resting in the zone recover from the _tired_ status after 10 minutes.
-The Zone of Rest may be used by the priestís compatriots, either from the Empire or the Free Lands.
+The Zone of Rest may be used by the priest‚Äôs compatriots, either from the Empire or the Free Lands.
 Creating a Zone of Rest expends one prayer.
-The zone disappears as soon as the priest moves the godís symbol or is more than 5 meters away from it.
+The zone disappears as soon as the priest moves the god‚Äôs symbol or is more than 5 meters away from it.

 **Weapon Proficiency: One-Handed Weapons**